walterhiggins/WMPJS/README.md

 ... will fail silently.
 The key will *not* be deleted.

 ### Objects as Lookup tables
-In javascript it's easy for programmers to create objects and javascript can *lookup* object keys very quickly.
+In Javascript it's easy for programmers to create objects and Javascript can *lookup* object keys very quickly.
 A lookup table is anything you *look up* to find information.
 For example you look up a word in a dictionary to find out what the word means or you look up a name in a phone book to find out that person's phone number.

 In the following chapter we're going to change the *animalSounds.js* module from chapter 10 and use an object instead of a *switch* statement.
 Open up the *animalSounds.js* file located in the *scriptcraft/plugins* folder and edit it so it matches the following: